ichiee/Thanks_Octocat/Bash/basic_bash.md

 > #!/bin/bash

-Every bash shell script starts with a shebang: #! which is not read as a comment.
+Every bash shell script starts with a shebang: #! which is not read as a comment. use this `#!/usr/bin/env bash` on the first line so that it will excute with basj with `./` at the front of the script file like `./myscript.sh`

 >.sh